House of Commons Members’ Fund Act 2016

 Overview

-This bill consolidates and amends the laws governing the House of Commons Members' Fund, a fund that provides grants to former Members of Parliament and their dependents.
-It streamlines existing legislation, clarifies the fund's operation, and updates its governance.
+This bill consolidates and updates the legislation governing the House of Commons Members’ Fund, a fund that provides financial assistance to former MPs and their dependents.
+It clarifies the fund's management, the levy on MPs' salaries that contributes to it, and its financial reporting procedures.

 Description